 Queries should include the following three elements:

-a A great query starts with a few sentences designed to make me want to read your book.
+- It starts with a few sentences designed to make me want to read your book.
 To figure out how to do this, read the back-cover-copy or flap copy of your favorite books.
 The goal is not to give a detailed synopsis, but instead to write something interesting and informative enough that I want to read more.

-a Non-fiction: Include some information about yourself, specifically why YOU are the correct person to write this book.
+- Author bio for non-fiction: Include some information about yourself, specifically why YOU are the correct person to write this book.
 What are your qualifications?
 Are you a published author?
 What’s the most important thing I need to know about your platform?

 - No attachments, please, unless specifically requested.
 They will not be opened.

-a Please do NOT ask me to click on a link, such as a link to your website or blog.
+- Please do NOT ask me to click on a link, such as a link to your website or blog.
 You should be able to tell me what I need to know in the 1-page query letter format.
 Your signature can include links to your blog or website, and if I find your query particularly interesting, I’ll click on it.
 But DON’T rely on me clicking over to get the information I need.
 Put the info in your query!